Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

     }
 ```

-The above change will need to be made to the `Custom Vision Model Transform v2` pipeline.
+The above change will need to be made to the `Custom Vision Model Transform` pipeline.
 Look for activity named `Custom Vision` of type Web activity and update the body property (under Settings tab) for that activity.

 [Specification document](../src/aimodels/custom_vision_object_detection_offline/specs/custom_vision_object_detection.json) and [Configuration file](../src/aimodels/custom_vision_object_detection_offline/config/config.json) required to run the Custom Vision Model.